cocos/cocos-docs/en/editor/preferences/index.md

 ## Extending the Preferences Panel

-Creator supports adding custom functional pages on the right side of **Preferences**, please refer to [Extended Preferences](../../editor/extension/contributions-preferences.md) for details.
+Creator supports adding custom functional pages on the right side of **Preferences**, please refer to the [Extended Preferences](../../editor/extension/contributions-preferences.md) documentation for details.